 There are many different anxiety disorders, but we’re going to discuss four of the main types in this article.
 Other disorders related to anxiety that we won’t go into as much detail about include OCD, PTSD, separation anxiety, and agoraphobia.
-Below are some of The Classifications of Anxiety:

-This is the most common anxiety disorder, and GAD is often what people mean when they say they have anxiety.
+This is the most common general anxiety disorder, and GAD is often what people mean when they say they have anxiety.
 People with GAD feel anxious and worried most of the time, not necessarily as a result of being in a stressful situation.
 They often expect the worst-case scenario and find it hard to control these negative feelings.

 This anxiety is enough to have a negative impact on their regular lives, as it causes uncontrollable worry that can make them unable to focus on what they’re meant to be doing.